 In the event that the whole or any part or parts of any provisions in any Contract should be held to be void or unenforceable in whole or in part such provision or part thereof will to that extent be severed from that Contract but the validity and enforceability of the remainder of that Contract will not be affected.

 The Supplier reserves the right to sub-contract the manufacture and/or supply of the goods or any part thereof to a third party.

 (a) Excluding Consumer Contracts and Small Business Contracts, the Supplier will be entitled to set off against any money owing to the Customer amounts owed to the Supplier by the Customer on any account whatsoever.

-(b) The Supplier may waive any term of a Contract at any time and will notify the Customer in writing of any waiver.
+(b) The Supplier may waive any right or remedy it has under the Contract at any time and will notify the Customer in writing of any waiver.

 (c) The failure of the Supplier to exercise a right or remedy, or any delay by the Supplier in exercising a right or remedy, or the exercise by the Supplier of only part of a right or remedy, or the granting of any indulgence by the Supplier in favour of the Customer does not:

 (i) affect the Supplier’s rights against the Customer;

 (ii) constitute a waiver of any term or condition; or